celestialfault/Red-Cogs/README.md

   <a href="https://python.org/"><img src="https://img.shields.io/badge/Python-3.5-red.svg"></a>
 </p>

+**These cogs are no longer maintained.** This repository is kept as an archive of sorts, to allow others to rip code from it as needed.

+Though honestly, I don't know why anyone would want to touch these things with a ten foot pole, since most of the codebase here is pretty bad, and almost nearly unmaintainable as-is.

+If you're looking for Red V3 cogs however, I'm working on updating these cogs on my [Swift-Cogs](https://github.com/notodinair/Swift-Cogs) repository.

 # Installation

-This branch is not officially supported anymore, and as such may not receive updates as often.

-I am, however, working on porting these cogs to Red V3 on a [separate repository](https://github.com/notodinair/RedV3-Cogs);
-please feel free to try them out and report any issues you may find!

 ```
 [p]cog repo add odinair https://github.com/notodinair/Red-Cogs.git